 - Not applicable.
 A risk diagnosis is not evidenced by signs and symptoms, as the problem has not occurred and nursing interventions are directed at prevention.

-- Demonstrate behaviors/techniques to promote healing/prevent skin breakdown.
+- Client will demonstrate behaviors/techniques to promote healing/prevent skin breakdown.

 |Clean with warm water and pat dry.
 Use soap only if area is covered with sticky stool.
 If paste has collected on the skin, let it dry, then peel it off.||Maintaining a clean and dry area helps prevent skin breakdown.|